criticalumami/learngerman/redux_basicgerman.md

 1. Nouns use capital letters
 2. After "ei" and "ie".
 Or after a, o and u if they are pronounced long
 3. Umlauts change the pronunciations of the words
-4. genders in german are not biological
+4. genders in German are not biological
 5. the position of the verb is the most important
 6. no there are no differences